GoncharIgor/libs-inspector/README.md

 4. open it's `index.html`

 **Tips for automated usage:**
+1. Add `libs-inspector` package to `devDependencies` in your `package.json` file
-1. add new npm script to your `package.json` file, that will call `libs-inspector` library.
+2. Add new npm script to your `package.json` file, that will call `libs-inspector` library.
 E.g:
 ```javascript
 "scripts": {
    "generate:lib-report": "libs-inspector"
 }
 ```
-2. You can run this script whenever you want in your CI, but better - to add it to `postinstall` script.
+3. You can run this script whenever you want in your CI with `npm run generate:lib-report` command, but better - to add it to `postinstall` script.
 E.g:
 ```javascript
 "scripts": {
    "postinstall": "npm run generate:lib-report"
 }
 ```
 Each time you setup a project and install dependencies, the report will be automatically generated

+Don't forget to add generated `libs-inspector-report` folder to your `.gitignore` file

 ## Details of realisation
 - The report generates 2 tables: dependencies and devDependencies